richsalz/draft-rsalz-update-registries/draft-ietf-ntp-update-registries.md

 The Note is changed to read as follows:

-- Codes beginning with the character "-" are reserved for experimentation and development.
+- Codes beginning with the character "X" are reserved for experimentation and development.
 IANA cannot assign them.

 The columns are defined as follows:

 - ID (required): a four-byte value padded on the right with zeros.
-Each value must be an ASCII uppercase letter or minus sign
+Each byte other than padding must be an ASCII uppercase letter or minus sign

 - Clock source (required): A brief text description of the ID